1899 Ceram earthquake: Effects

 The devastating tsunami took 3,864 lives and swept away several villages completely.
 The areas that were struck hardest were all located on, or near, the Ceram fracture line and included Hatusua (Piru-bay area), Paulohy-Samasuru and Makariki (Elpaputih-bay area), Tehoru, Wolu and Laimu (Taluti-bay area).

 Piru-bay area

-Only the east side suffered damage from a single-wave tsunami which destroyed the entire Hatusua village.
-A 2.4-meter wave, that went landinward 203 meters, swept away the village.
+Only the east side suffered damage from a single-wave tsunami which destroyed village of Hatusua.
+A 2.4-meter tall wave which travelled 203 m inland swept away the village in its entirety.

 Elpaputih-bay area

 Like at Piru-bay, the most severe damage was suffered on the east-side of the bay (Paulohy-Samasuru and Mani were the only west-side villages that were struck).
 Here, the shore broke off, creating a 9-meter wave flooding land inward for 170 m.
 2400 people's lives were taken by the tsunami in this area.

 Taluti-bay area

 Here, the west side of the bay suffered the greatest impact.
 At the Tehoru shore, a 'land-sliding' occurred, which created a flood that flooded the entire Tehoru village as well as parts of the nearby Wolu and Laimu villages.